Mary Anne Teaching at Langhelm clinic 2018.jpg

 Starting with real balance, riding without fear because the balance is real— not ‘looks right’ but IS right.
 Directing the horse through real connection, and finding what is beautiful in every horse and every rider— this was riding as Mary Anne had always dreamed it could be.

-She stayed on and managed the farm for Craig, studying the riding, maintaining the online presence, writing, designing online teaching, creating videos, teaching, supporting the training and developing the school horses.
+Her equitation began to truly grow.
+She stayed on and managed the farm for Craig.
+While she was studying the riding she was maintaining the online presence, writing, designing online teaching, creating videos, teaching, supporting the training and developing the school horses.
+Together Mary Anne and Craig taught work in hand, longe work, pillars clinics, clinics on the whip, and more.
+They studied together and developed the old-world work called “Mediterranean Horsemanship”, finding it brought every aspect of the training and riding to a whole new level.
+They developed online coursework, taught internationally, and started a Foundation to protect this old way of training.
 Craig and Mary Anne married, and although eventually they parted ways they remained friends and teaching partners until his death in 2024.

 Mary Anne has written extensively, with articles in magazines carried both in the US and abroad.
-She’s also an author of full length books, including co-authoring “Quotes and Commentary” with Craig Stevens, now available through Blue River Farm or on Amazon.
-She is presently completing “The Work in Hand”, and continues the treatise on “Mediterranean Horsemanship: The old world work.”
+She’s also co-author of the book Quotes and Commentary with Craig Stevens, and helped with the translation and publication of “Method of Equitation based on New Principles” both now available through Amazon.
+She is presently completing “The Work in Hand”, as well as “Mediterranean Horsemanship: The old world work.”